 Instead of relying on traditional segmentation or syndicated data, Coca-Cola integrated Harmonya’s enrichment files directly into their space planning environment.
 This gave their team a new lens into category growth, helping them align shelf placement with consumer-driven attributes and demand signals.
 The result was a more strategically curated shelf presence, built not just on sales data, but on real-time ingredient-level insight that resonated with what consumers were actually looking for.

-Brands that lack granular ingredient data aren’t just slower to react, they will fall behind at shelf and with consumers.
+Brands that lack granular ingredient data will fall behind at shelf and with consumers.

 Category & Insights leaders are starting to treat ingredient data the way they treat sales data: as a strategic asset.
 And Harmonya makes that possible.